City-of-Helsinki/bestpractice/docs/accessibility.md

 * Blindness or visual impairment, including a partial or total inability to see or to perceive color contrasts.
 * Deafness or hearing impairment.
 For example audio and video content may be impossible to use.
 * Diminished motor skills and physical disabilities.
 For example using a mouse might be difficult if not impossible due to the precise movements required.
-* Photosensitive seizures: Conditions such as epilepsy can cause seizures that are often triggered by flashing lights.
-* Cognitive disabilities: many conditions affect cognitive ability, such as dementia and dyslexia, requiring easily understandable content.
+* Cognitive disabilities.
+Many conditions affect cognitive ability, such as dementia and dyslexia, requiring easily understandable content.

 ### How is accessible content consumed?
 Users affected by these conditions use [assistive technology and adaptive strategies](https://www.w3.org/WAI/people-use-web/tools-techniques/) to browse our services.
 These include screen readers, screen magnifiers, speech recognition software, voice recognition, Braille terminals, eye-tracking systems, alternative keyboards and keyboard navigation.